Skip to main content

 How Do Key Peptides Support Wellness?

-These peptides work in a synergistic fashion to promote a robust, yet natural, pulse of from your own pituitary gland.
+These peptides work in a synergistic fashion to promote a robust, yet natural, pulse of growth hormone from your own pituitary gland.
 They are typically administered via a small subcutaneous injection at night, as this is when the body’s natural GH release is highest.

 • CJC-1295 ∞ This is a long-acting analog of Growth Hormone-Releasing Hormone (GHRH).
 It signals the pituitary to prepare to release growth hormone.
 It establishes a higher baseline potential for GH secretion.